 NAVADMIN 108/20 was released on 200415!
 Effective 200415, SRB eligibility has been expanded to allow reenlistments up to 365 days from the member’s EAOS.
 If an SRB eligible member is within 365 days of their EAOS, or in receipt of PCS orders with an unmet OBLISERV, they are highly encouraged to reenlist without undue delay.
 The SRB Program remains dynamic, and reenlistments early in the window of eligibility are strongly encouraged.
 The current increases should not be expected to be permanent, or indicative of potential future raises.
 Delays in reenlistments for eligible Sailors should be understood to incur risk that an SRB may not be offered in the future, or may be offered at a lower award level.

-OPNAVINST 1160.8B and the current SRB NAVADMIN govern the SRB Program.
-Please refer to the NPC Reference Library/Messages/NAVADMINS for the most recent SRB NAVADMIN.
+OPNAVINST 1160.8B and NAVADMIN 108/20 govern the SRB Program.
 BUPERS 328 does not produce a cheat sheet or desk guide.
-If you are using one, then it is likely does not reflect current policy and processes.
-Work from the applicable source documents only.
-When in doubt, ask BUPERS 328.
+If you are using one, then it likely does not reflect current policy and processes.
+Work from the above linked source documents only.
+When in doubt, ask the SRB Desk at BUPERS 328.

 Shutdowns and Reductions

-SRBs are re-enlistment incentives used to maintain desired manning in specific ratings and NEC'S. SRB levels are subject to change in response to the needs of the Navy in managing community manning.
-SRB Shutdowns may be managed by NAVADMIN or promulgated by memo.
-You can view the status of all SRB shutdowns promulgated by memo by viewing the SRB Shutdown Addendum linked below.
+SRBs are reenlistment incentives used to maintain desired manning in specific ratings and NEC'S. SRB levels are subject to change in response to the needs of the Navy in managing community manning.
+SRB Shutdowns may be managed by NAVADMIN, promulgated by memo, or through an update to the Current SRB Award Level table linked above.